ideaportriga/nexus-bridge/.gitlab/issue_templates/Bug.md

 **What is the current behavior?**

-**If the current behavior is a bug, please provide the the configuration and the steps to reproduce.**
+**If the current behavior is a bug, please provide the configuration and the steps to reproduce.**

 <!-- The most helpful is a minimal reproduction with instructions on how to reproduce -->